CoinCheung/DenseCL/detection/README.md

-## MoCo: Transferring to Detection
+## DenseCL: Transferring to Detection

 The `train_net.py` script reproduces the object detection experiments on Pascal VOC and COCO.